canonical/charmed-kubeflow-documentation/docs/how-to/manage/configure-custom-bucket-for-pipelines.rst

 Configure Pipelines' Charms with a Custom Bucket
 ------------------------------------------------

-After defining environment variables for your bucket name and path, for your convenience:
+After defining an environment variable for your bucket name, for your convenience:

 .. code-block:: bash

   BUCKET_NAME="your-bucket-name"
-  BUCKET_PATH="your/bucket/path"

 The following charms need to have their respective bucket configurations updated: